wikid24/ffxiv_mmd_tools_helper/README.md

 ** Insert image of weight painting menu **

 The hair should now be weight painted.
 You can check if they are weight painted correctly by control+clicking on a bone and seeing if the weight paint is applied properly in all the correct areas.
 If not, you will have to manually fix the weight paint (Don't ask me how, there are lots of videos and it is a tedious process).

+#### Part 3: Create the rigid bodies and configure the rigid body parameters

 Now that we have weight painted the bones, we will create the rigid bodies.
 Go back to 'object' mode, then select the armature and go to 'edit' mode.
 Control+click on all of the hair bones so they are all selected that you would like to apply physics to.
 In the FFXIV MMD Tools -> Rigid Bodies panel, select Create: **From Selected Bones**.